 For something different try the Tea Leaf Pork Chops which are marinated overnight in a spicy tea leaf tapenade or sample the flavours of Myanmar with a Burmese tapas.

 Around 30 international carriers now provide flights in and out of Yangon.
-However, if you’re coming from places like Australia or Europe, you’ll have to connect through other cities like Singapore or Bangkok as there are not many direct flights.
+However, if you're coming from places like Australia or Europe, you'll have to connect through other cities like Singapore or Bangkok as there are not many direct flights.
 That is, of course, whenever we are allowed to travel again in the post-COVID-19 world we’re all so desperately craving!

 To handle the expected influx of international visitors, the airport has undergone significant expansion in recent years, with two international terminals in operation and another on the way.